oemof-heat/solar_models/solar_cooling/README.md

 ### Time series
 The default name of the file is 'time_series.csv'.
-You can change the name, if you change it also in the confoguration file.
+You can change the name, if you change it also in the configuration file.
 Time series to provide are:
 * Cooling load kW
 * global_irradiance_kW_per_m2_TMY
 * diffus_irradiance_kW_per_m2_TMY